lsilva01/operating-bitcoin-core-test/Managing_wallets.md

 For now, the default type is the legacy wallet, but that should change in the near future.

-By default, wallets will be create in the `~/.bitcoin/wallets/wallet_name` folder.
+By default, wallets are created in the `~/.bitcoin/wallets/wallet_name` folder.
 If running on testnet, it will be created in `~/.bitcoin/testnet3/wallets/wallet_name`.

 ### 1.2 Encryping Wallet